 You can travel further than your travel bubble to get tested but you cannot leave areas in lockdown to get tested.

 When do I have to wear a mask?

 All Victorians over 12 must wear a mask indoors and outdoors, except if they are in their own homes, the home or their intimate partner or have an exemption.
 This also includes wearing a mask outdoors when buying a takeaway coffee or meal.

-Masks cannot be removed to drink alcohol outside, but they can be removed to eat or drink non-alcoholic beverages.
+Masks can be removed to eat or drink, including alcoholic beverages.